- Download our Moving to Madrid Guide (PDF)

-Add Spain's famous high-speed train network to the mix, and expats have no excuse not to explore the wider region and the country as a whole.
+Getting around in Madrid is easy and efficient, largely thanks to the city's excellent metro.
+Add Spain's famous high-speed train network to the mix, and expats can easily explore the wider region and the country as a whole.

 Public transport in Madrid

-There is a highly effective system of trains in Madrid that extends all the way to the country's extremities, but also to closer areas.
+There is a highly effective system of trains in Madrid that extends all the way to the country's extremities, but also to closer areas and suburbs.
 These local trains are often quicker than the metro.

 When it comes to longer journeys, living in Madrid puts expat residents at the epicentre of domestic travel.
 One advantage of this is the AVE, Spain's high-speed train, which travels to and from several of the country's largest cities.